garmin/connectiq-companion-app-sdk-ios/README.md

 ## SDK License

-- By downlooading the ConnectIQ Mobile SDK you accept our [License Agreement].
+- By downloading the ConnectIQ Mobile SDK you accept our [License Agreement].

 ## Official documentation